What Is AIOps? Meaning, Examples, and Use Cases

 Swifter service management due to AI capable of managing high-volume data sources

-Predictive modelling can identify problems before they arise and assist in the design of solutions to stop them from occurring
+As workplaces become more reliant on interdependent digital platforms connecting one department to another, the likelihood of a critical technical failure like system shutdown increases.
+As a result, IT operations management must maintain a real-time view of how digital technologies function within a business.
+This necessity can result in constant notifications.
+A high volume of alerts can conceal the most important problems within a wave of routine reports.

-Although the field is new, many AIOps platforms and tools are available to professionals and businesses today.
-Some popular platforms include IBM Instana Observability and AppDynamics.
+To highlight only the most important notifications, AIOps can be used to monitor notifications and only flag the most important issues to IT operations teams, ensuring that the most pressing problems are resolved swiftly.

-As the digital transformation of business operations accelerates, IT professionals and their solutions become increasingly crucial to a business's day-to-day functioning.
-Prepare for your future in AIOps by taking an online, flexible course through Coursera today.
+Many AIOps platforms, tools, and business services are available to organizations today.
+Some of the most popular platforms include:

-For those just starting, Google’s IT Support Professional Certificate prepares course takers for an entry-level position by teaching such IT support tasks as computer assembly, wireless networking, installing programs, and customer service.
-Google also offers the Google Data Analytics Professional Certificate to prepare you for a career in data analytics.
+Prepare for your future in AIOps by taking an online, self-paced course through Coursera today from an industry leader such as Google.
+With Google's IT Support Professional Certificate on Coursera, you'll learn IT skills like Cloud computing, encryption algorithms and techniques, and network protocols.
+You can also learn more about AI fundamentals with visionary Andrew Ng’s Machine Learning Specialization.

 Editorial Team